MarcelOlszewski/MarcelOlszewski/README.md

 <br />
 </span><span align="center">
 <br />
- ✨ I’m 31 years old frontend developer from Poland ⬜🟥.
-My main goal is get job as junior frontend dev.
+ ✨ I’m 31 years old frontend and backend developer from Poland ⬜🟥.
+My main goal is to get job as Microsoft dev.
 I like programming and try to commit everyday! :memo:
 <br />

 </span><span align="center">